BATTLEFIELD AUSTRALIAN SHEPHERDS AND MINIATURE AMERICAN SHEPHERDS

 2. Be prepared for a home-visit and provide references, if asked, prior to the animal being placed in your care.

 4. Keep the animal up to date in vet care.
-We are responsible for all health testing and breeding related expenses while the dog is in our program.
+We are responsible for all health testing, showing fees, and breeding related expenses while the dog is in our program.
 The guardian is in charge of all other vet expenses.

 5. No plans to relocate for at least 5 years with all contact information remaining current.